novayo/LeetCode/0340_Longest_Substring_with_At_Most_K_Distinct_Characters/README.md

 > hash_table + sliding window
 	> store index in hash_table, we only care about the smallest index of item
 	> So, when we have to update something, find out the smallest index and update i to that index + 1

+---

+try_3.py: O(n) O(n)

+* Runtime: 60 ms, faster than 98.18% of Python3 online submissions for Longest Substring with At Most K Distinct Characters.
+* Memory Usage: 14.2 MB, less than 85.25% of Python3 online submissions for Longest Substring with At Most K Distinct Characters.

+> God solution